codingnige/docs/Read App/getting-ready-for-up-store.md

 iOS requires both app id and app name (but not display name) to be unique from other apps in the store.

-If a desired name isn't available, this can be solved  by adding a bit of description to the name, making it unique, e.g. "ReadApp  - Social Engagement and Hospitality" when "ReadApp" isn't available.
+If a desired name isn't available, this can be solved  by adding a bit of description to the name, making it unique, e.g. "ReadApp  - Social Engagement and Hospitality", "ReadApp  - Lounge" when "ReadApp" isn't available.

 ##  Test Flight: